davegallant/nix-config/README.md

 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

 This repo stores nix to manage my machines running both [NixOS](https://nixos.org/) and macOS.
-The initial structure was inspired by [samuelgrf/nixos-config](https://gitlab.com/samuelgrf/nixos-config/-/tree/master/).

 The configuration is very specific to my own machines and setup, but it may be a useful reference for anyone else learning or experimenting with nix, whether it be on a personal machine or a server.